“Informative, pithy, wry, very readable.” —Booklist

-Learn about seven groundbreaking women in math and science in this gorgeously written biographical novel-in-verse, a companion to the “original and memorable” (Booklist, starred review) Finding Wonders: Three Girls Who Changed Science.
+Learn about seven groundbreaking women in math and science in this gorgeously written biographical novel-in-verse, a companion to Finding Wonders: Three Girls Who Changed Science.

 After a childhood spent looking up at the stars, Caroline Herschel was the first woman to discover a comet and to earn a salary for scientific research.
 Florence Nightingale was a trailblazing nurse whose work reformed hospitals and one of the founders of the field of medical statistics.
 The first female electrical engineer, Hertha Marks Ayrton registered twenty-six patents for her inventions.